Setiyadi-Group/Stepwise-Language-Learning/Japanese/resources.md

 **Full list of KATAKANA** (source: NHK): https://www.nhk.or.jp/lesson/id/letters/katakana.html

-## My custom Hiragana and Katakana order version
+## My custom order version of Hiragana and Katakana

 While I do several practices directly using paper and pen <a href="/Japanese/histories/writing/">here</a>.
 I think the current order don't match to be able to be remembered in my brain.
 With that I'm invented this order to make my brain thinks this is easy to be memorized.